SDSteele/Portfolio/README.md

 # S.D.
 Steele — Cybersecurity & Programming Portfolio

-Welcome!
 This is my curated portfolio of **cybersecurity, programming, and technical projects**.
 My goal is to demonstrate hands-on skills, problem-solving ability, and a commitment to continuous learning.

 I’ve organized my work into categories so you can easily explore different areas of focus.